ganeti/ganeti/man/gnt-instance.rst

     list of supported capabilites.
 QEMU version 1.7.0 defines x-rdma-pin-all, auto-converge, zero-blocks, and xbzrle.
 QEMU version 2.5 defines x-postcopy-ram and 2.6 renames this to postcopy-ram.
-    If x-postcopty-ram or postcopy-ram are enabled, Ganeti will automatically move a migration to postcopy mode after one iteration of precopying the instance's RAM.
+    If x-postcopy-ram or postcopy-ram are enabled, Ganeti will automatically move a migration to postcopy mode after one iteration of precopying the instance's RAM.
     Please note that while a combination of xbzrle and auto-converge